Somedude5/The-Sound-of-Silence/README.md

 - [ ] Playlist automation triggers (conditions: "on combat start", "on scene change")
 - [ ] API expansion for macro/module integration
 - [ ] Building out the Performance profiler and diagnostics dashboard more
+- [ ] Ability to Play Loop Segments in any Order, so go from segment one from 1:00-1:45 to a segment at 00:20-00:40

 ---